vim-autoformat/vim-autoformat/README.md

 Notice that `g:formatprg_args_expr_cs` is an expression that can be evaluated.
 As you see, this allows us to dynamically define some parameters.
-In this example, the indent width that astyle will use, depends on the buffer local value of `&shiftwidth`.
+In this example, the indent width that astyle will use, depends on the buffer local value of `&shiftwidth`, instead of being fixed at 4.
-So if you're editing a csharp file and change the `shiftwidth`, the `formatprg_args_expr_<filetype>` will change correspondingly.
+So if you're editing a csharp file and change the `shiftwidth` (even runtime), the `formatprg_args_expr_<filetype>` will change correspondingly.

 For the default formatprogram definitions, the options `expandtab`, `shiftwidth` and `textwidth` are taken into account whenever possible.
 This means that the formatting style will match your current vim settings as much as possible.